nazariyv/blog/README.md

 ## hosting

-I use fleek.xyz just like Vitalik
+I use hosting.fleek.xyz just like Vitalik